Tropical storm kills 1 in Florida, hurts 10 at Georgia base

 SAVANNAH, Ga.
-(AP) — A weakened but resilient Tropical Storm Elsa killed at least one person in Florida on Wednesday and injured several others when a possible tornado struck a campground at a Navy base in southeast Georgia.
+(AP) — Tropical Storm Elsa carved a destructive and soaking path up the East Coast after killing at least one person in Florida and spinning up a tornado at a Georgia Navy base that flipped recreational vehicles upside-down and blew one of them into a lake.

-The National Hurricane Center said Elsa still packed 45 mph (72 kph) winds more than six hours after making landfall along Florida's northern Gulf Coast.
-The storm's center was near Valdosta, Georgia, by 5 p.m.
-Wednesday.
+Elsa's winds weakened to 40 mph (65 kph), but it was dropping torrential rains over the Carolinas as it made its way through South Carolina early Thursday, the National Hurricane Center said in its latest update.
+Elsa was expected to move over North Carolina later in the day, pass near the eastern mid-Atlantic states by Thursday night and move near or over the northeastern United States on Friday.

+Some re-strengthening was possible Thursday night and Friday while the system moves close to the northeastern United States.

 Elsa seemed to spare Florida from significant damage, though it still threatened flooding downpours and caused several tornado warnings.
 The coasts of Georgia and South Carolina were under a tropical storm warning.
 Forecasters predicted Elsa would remain a tropical storm into Friday, and issued a tropical storm watch from North Carolina to Massachusetts.

 Authorities in Jacksonville, Florida, said one person was killed Wednesday when a tree fell and struck two cars.
 The National Weather Service reported 50 mph (80 kph) wind gusts in the city.
-The tree fell during heavy rains, said Capt.
+The tree fell during heavy rains and no one else was injured, according to Capt.
 Eric Prosswimmer of the Jacksonville Fire Rescue Department.
-He said no one else was injured.

 In nearby Camden County, Georgia, a possible tornado struck a park for recreational vehicles at Kings Bay Naval Submarine Base.
 About 10 people were injured and taken to hospitals by ambulance, said base spokesman Scott Bassett.
 The extent of their injuries was not immediately clear.
 He said some buildings on the base appeared to have been damaged as well.